n3rd-verse/Kanban-Clone/design/Readme.md

 - Location: `src/types/task.ts`
 - Purpose: Defines the structure of task objects used throughout the application
 - Key Components:
+  - `Address` interface: Defines the structure for assignee contact information
+    - Properties:
+      - `name`: The display name of the assignee
+      - `email`: The email address of the assignee, used for contact functionality

   - `TaskStatus` type: Enumeration of possible task statuses
     - Values: `"new"`, `"in_progress"`, `"urgent"`, `"completed"`
     - Usage: Controls the visual state and column placement in the Kanban board